discretize/discretize-guides/guides/cc-distribution/index.md

 <Boss name="Arkk" hideRotation>

 At 1800, Arkk has a small defiance bar that appears after the bloom pushing phase at 80%, 50%, and 30%.
-Once again you have the <SpecialActionKey name="hypernovalaunch"/> working in your favor, providing a 232 damage CC. **Everyone** should use this to CC!
-But be ready to use other skills if the bar doesn't break.
+Once again you have the <SpecialActionKey name="hypernovalaunch"/> working in your favor, providing a 232 damage CC. **Everyone** should use this to CC, if breakbars are slow on Arkk, the Archdiviner and the Gladiator, but be ready to use other skills if the bar doesn't break.

 Classes such as <Specialization name="Soulbeast"/> get the <Item name="severance"/> buff by using CC after each bloom phase with either weapon skills or the <Control name="Launch"/> from <SpecialActionKey name="hypernovalaunch"/>.
-The <Control name="Launch"/> from <SpecialActionKey name="hypernovalaunch"/> is a 232 CC ability and should be used by **EVERYONE** if breakbars are slow on Arkk, the Archdiviner and the Gladiator.

 </Boss>